Month in Review – Newfoundland and Labrador

 Employment Benefits

-Apr 10: Bill 6 proposing to permit transfers of assets from a registered Newfoundland pension plan to a pension plan that’s not registered in the province, subject to certain conditions is working its way through the Assembly.
+Jun 2: Newly passed Bill 6 permits transfers of assets from a registered Newfoundland and Labrador pension plan to a pension plan that’s not registered in the province, subject to certain conditions.
 The Bill also adds new Pension Benefits Act definitions of “solvency assets” and “solvency ratio.”

 New Laws